Post Summary: Tanzania Travel Tips to Know Before You Travel There

 For many, Tanzania may be the most well-known country in Africa.
 It is the country that has become synonymous with the Serengeti, Mount Kilimanjaro, and Zanzibar.
 People from all over the world flock to Tanzania to have a safari in some of the best national parks in the world.

 The country is staggeringly beautiful, populated by a warm Swahili culture, and home to some of the best wildlife on this planet.
-A trip to Tanzania is one that is one not easily forgot.
 Here are our top Tanzania travel tips to know before you go.

 Going off other Lion King celebrities Nala means gift in Swahili, while Rafiki is a friend, and Simba is a lion.